-Home » Public Works » Projects » Drake-Chavez Master Planning Project
+Home Public Works Projects and Programs Drake-Chavez Master Plan Project

 Background

-The Drake-Chavez Master Planning Project is a vision to transform nearly 20 acres of existing parcels and potential new, open spaces in the area surrounding Drake and Cesar E. Chavez Parks.
+The Drake-Chavez Master Plan project is a vision to transform nearly 20 acres of existing parcels and potential new, open spaces in the area surrounding Drake and Cesar E. Chavez Parks.

 This new, more comprehensive initiative will be built on the previous 2019 Drake Chavez Vision Plan, which outlined the building blocks for the Drake-Chavez Connection project.